apollographql/apollo-kotlin/docs/source/index.md

 }
 ```

 Build your project.
-This will generate a `HeroQuery` class that you can use with an instance of `ApolloClient`:
+This generates a `HeroQuery` class that you can use with an instance of `ApolloClient`:

 ```kotlin
   // Create a client